Skip to content

 AuditEnvelopeRegulated audit posture and action history contract.

-FacetProjectionFacet-owned state shape for storage, API, query, and UI use.
+FacetProjectionFacet-owned projection shape for storage, API, query, and UI use.

 EntityOriginGraphLineage graph for every module contribution and assembled item.